Skip to content

 These steps are required once per new user.

-2. [Possibly not required for web desktop use only:] Create (or locate an existing) SSH key.
-Here's a detailed tutorial with some good context (read sections 10.1 through 10.4).
-Note: this tutorial is designed for R and RStudio users, but you can ignore all the refenreces to R and RStudio and focus on the shell instructions.
+2. Create (or locate an existing) SSH key.
+You can google instructions for your operating system, or follow this suggested guide.
+If you'd like more detail, here's more detailed tutorial (read sections 10.1 through 10.4).
+Note: this detailed tutorial is designed for R and RStudio users, but you can ignore all the refenreces to R and RStudio and focus on the shell instructions.

-2. Your public SSH key: go to Credentials (key icon), click Add Credential in the top right, and click SSH Public Key.
-Enter a public key name (e.g. derek-laptop01) and paste in the key text [if you have skipped the step of creating a SSH key, just enter any dummy text here].
+4. Add your public SSH key: go to Credentials (key icon), click Add Credential in the top right, and click SSH Public Key.
+Enter a public key name (e.g. derek-laptop01) and paste in the key text .

 New VMs

-• OFO updates its development VM template (which is applied on top of the current Jetstream2 featured Ubuntu image)
+• OFO updates its development VM template (which is applied on top of a Jetstream2 featured Ubuntu image)

 • You need more compute nodes